Tawnygoody/Fastara/README.md

 - Very dark Grey (#101010) has been used for the navbar and the footer, and dark text.
 - Bright Yellow (#ffe400) has been used for headings underlines, in the logo, and to provide text contrast against dark buttons / links.
-- Ligher yellow (#ffee58), has been used to highlight nav links, and on buttons to take the user to different pages on the site.
+- Lighter yellow (#ffee58), has been used to highlight nav links, and on buttons to take the user to different pages on the site.
 - Very light grey (#eae7dc) has been used for the nav links, so they do not detract from the Logo text, as this is White, and light text on dark backgrounds.
 - Off white (#f1f1f1) has been used for overlay text to provide more contrast with the images behind than the very light grey would offer.

-- Additional colors have been used to signify, saving recipes, editing recipes, and any deletion's/ Log out.
+- Additional colours have been used to signify, saving recipes, editing recipes, and any deletion's/ Log out.

 #### Typography

 - Typography is just as crucial design aspect as other design aspects.
 I wanted the main font to be elegant, such that you would find on a high end restaurant website.
-I wanted to steer clear of script fonts, which are sometimes considered elegant, however can reduce readability.
+I wanted to steer clear of script fonts, which are sometimes considered elegant, however, can reduce readability.

     - After playing around on Canva designing the logo, and experimenting with different fonts, I settled on "Cinzel" as the main font.
 I like that the font works with capital letters, which is ideal for titles, headings and subheadings.
-The font also feels contemporary which is in-keeping with the websites colour scheme.
+The font also feels contemporary which is in keeping with the websites colour scheme.

     ![Cinzel](documentation/color-schemes/cinzel.png)

     - "Montserrat" was recommended as a good pair for "Cinzel" on [Google Fonts](https://fonts.google.com/).
-    I have used this font for the page content, which has solid readability and is in-keeping with the theme of the website.
+    I have used this font for the page content, which has solid readability and is in keeping with the theme of the website.

     ![Montserrat](documentation/color-schemes/montserrat-font.png)

 #### Imagery

-The majority of the imagery for the site comes from the recipe uploads.
+The majority of the imagery for the site comes from recipe uploads.
 I have chosen 2 stock photos for the home page which show clean, colourful, healthy food in keeping with the theme of the site.

-On the Log In, Register, Add Recipe and Edit Recipe pages, I have used a subtle healthy food related image.
-This is a a nice aesthetic making the page more interesting, whilst not distracting from the main purpose of each of the pages.
+On the Log In, Register, Add Recipe and Edit Recipe pages, I have used a subtle healthy food-related image.
+This is a nice aesthetic making the page more interesting, whilst not distracting from the main purpose of each of the pages.

 # Database Schema